HQNET: Harnessing Quantum Noise for Effective Training of Quantum Neural Networks in NISQ Era: Preliminaries

-\paragraph{PauliY Observable} The PauliY observable, denoted by the symbol $\sigma_y$ or $Y$, is the third Pauli matrix and is represented as: In quantum mechanics, the PauliY observable corresponds to the measurement of spin or polarization along the Y-axis.
+In quantum mechanics, the PauliY observable corresponds to the measurement of spin or polarization along the Y-axis.
 When applied to a quantum state, it provides information about the phase relationship between the basis states $\ket{0}$ and $\ket{1}$.
 The eigenvalues of this matrix are $+1$ and $-1$, which are related to these phase-adjusted states.
 It is similar to the X-gate but also introduces a phase shift.
 The Y-gate, flips the state of a qubit from $\ket{0}$ to $i\ket{1}$ and $\ket{1}$ to $-i\ket{0}$.
 The eigenstates of the PauliY observable are different from the computational basis states ($\ket{0}$ and $\ket{1}$) and are instead specific superpositions of these states with complex coefficients.
 These states are stable under the action of the PauliY observable.